ClutchKick2207/coding-notes/MarkDown/MarkDown-notes.md

 <br>

 ## Why MarkDown?
 This is a question that I have been asking myself for a bit, but it allows for a distraction free way to write down something quickly, and make it look aesthetically pleasing.
-It can then be exported into a document that can be shared easily (such as a PDF)
+It can then be exported into a document that can be shared easily (such as a PDF).
+This can also be done to make efficient notes (through applications such as Notion, as well as your editor of choice and Git).